 Housed in an intimate, eclectic 60-seat theater (with a full wine and beer bar), Rec Room Arts is one of the most beloved theater companies in the city.
 Their mission is to "energize a new generation of audiences for the performing arts."
 The attached Green Room Bar is open to the public in addition to serving patrons of the theater.
 Furthermore, it hosts a Writers Group and special events throughout the year.
 The Houston Chronicle calls Rec Room Arts "one of Houston's finest theater companies" and Downtown Houston has declared it "one of Downtown Houston's best kept secrets," making it a true insider's find.
 Whether you're a Houston local looking for something different to do or want to gift friends with a unique experience, tickets to the show at Rec Room Arts may be just the ticket.

 Houston's The Dirt bar is one of the city's hottest rock and roll bars that doesn't host performances.
 The gritty dive bar, located across the street from the House of Blues and just two blocks from the Toyota Center, has gained a reputation for being the spot to party before and after a show.
 The music is hardcore rock and heavy metal, and the guests often include famous headliners looking to unwind after a performance.
-The website doesn't pull any punches — it's a huge photo of the facade with the caption (in tiny letters) We Play Rock and Roll.
 It's the perfect spot to visit with your punk and hardcore rock friends, and easily one of the best things to do in Houston at night.